 ‘If you can’t do anything about something you should let it go,’ her protector offers.

 ‘But what would that prove.’

-‘Of course, you are on you own and you are scared,’ says annA.
+‘Of course, you are on your own and you are scared,’ says annA.

-‘Free your mind from the judgments of others and gently go your own way in peace,’ adds Anna.
+‘Free your mind from the judgements of others and gently go your own way in peace,’ adds Anna.
 ‘Things will work out if you trust reason and logic.’

-The seesaw continues to rock her emotions.
+The see-saw continues to rock her emotions.
 The wind continues to rattle the window.
-Eventually, at about 6am Anna manages to get off to sleep.
+Eventually, at around 6 am Anna manages to get off to sleep.
 But, after a nightmare about being held captive in a dark dank basement in Blackheath by a one-eyed hunchback, she wakes up in a sweat.
 She does not normally inhabit such ghoulish dreamscapes.
 Her nighttime world is typically occupied by people from the office or her friends from her decoupage class or the gym where she does her Pilates – in mash-ups of random everyday situations.

 Another thing she always makes sure of is that the Mini has fuel.
-She is so cautious that as soon as the level reaches half way, she fills up.
+She is so cautious that as soon as the level reaches halfway, she fills the tank.
 But, when the car shudders to a standstill going along the back lane onto the by-pass, she notices that the fuel gauge is registering empty.
 Why didn’t the red light come on?
 Emergency Calls Only reads the display on her phone.
 What is wrong with the thing?
 She only changed providers last month.

 ‘Hello, my lovely,’ says a voice, from out of nowhere.